StreamTable: An Area Proportional Visualization for Tables with Flowing Streams: Introduction

-\subparagraph{StreamTable} Let $T$ be an $r \times c$ table with $r$ rows and $c\ge 2$ columns, where each cell is weighted by a nonzero positive integer.
-A \emph{StreamTable} visualization of $T$ is a partition of an axis-aligned rectangle $R$ into $r$ consecutive horizontal stripes that represent the rows of $T$, where each stripe is further partitioned into rectangles to represent the cells of its corresponding row.
+Let $T$ be an $r \times c$ table with $r$ rows and $c$ columns, where each cell is weighted by a nonzero positive number.
+A \emph{StreamTable} visualization of $T$ is a partition of an axis-aligned rectangle $R$ into $r$ consecutive horizontal stripes that represent the rows of $T$, where each stripe is further divided into rectangles to represent the cells of its corresponding row.
 A column $q$ of $T$ is thus represented by a sequence of rectangles corresponding to the cells of $q$.
 By a \emph{stream} we refer to such a sequence of rectangles that represents a column of $T$.
-Furthermore, a StreamTable must satisfy the following properties. \begin{enumerate} \item[$P_1$] The left side of the leftmost stream (resp., the right side of the rightmost stream) must be aligned to the left side (resp., right side) of $R$. \item[$P_2$] For each cell of $T$, the area of its corresponding rectangle in the StreamTable must be equal to the cell's weight. \end{enumerate} Property $P_1$ provides an aesthetic alignment with the row labels and a sense of total visualization area.
+Furthermore, a StreamTable must satisfy the following properties.

+\begin{enumerate} \item[$P_1.$] The left side of the leftmost stream (resp., the right side of the rightmost stream) must be aligned to the left side (resp., right side) of $R$. \item[$P_2.$] For each cell of $T$, the area of its corresponding rectangle in the StreamTable must be equal to the cell's weight. \end{enumerate} Property $P_1$ ensures an aesthetic alignment with the row labels and provides a sense of total visualization area.
 Property $P_2$ provides an area proportional representation of the table cells.
-However, our primary focus in this paper is to examine the computational aspects of StreamTable rather than analyzing its aesthetics.
 Figure~\ref{fig:intro}(b) illustrates a table and Figure~\ref{fig:intro}(c) illustrates a corresponding StreamTable.
 The stripes (rows) are shown in dotted lines and the partition of the stripes are shown in dashed lines.
 Figure~\ref{fig:intro}(d) illustrates an aesthetic visualization of the streams after smoothing the corners.
-StreamTable computation can also be viewed as a variant of floorplanning~\cite{DBLP:conf/ispd/ChenF98,DBLP:journals/mmor/Rosenberg89}.